 - You will also be asked about your medical and mental history.

 - You’ll be given an inmate ID number.

 - Any property you have will be taken away from you and stored until you are discharged.

 - They will allow you to use the phone so you can call family, friends, or bail bondsman.

-- If you are expected to be released shortly, they will let you wear your street clothes, otherwise you you will be given a jail uniform.
+- If you are expected to be released shortly, they will let you wear your street clothes, otherwise you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, you should tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help others to get through the process?

 Click here to leave a comment

 When you post bail, you will be discharged from jail.
 This process will take between 10 minutes to hours or even all day long.
 So, the quicker you post bail, the faster you will get discharged from jail.
 How quickly you get discharged will depend on whether you’ve got a bond amount or if a judge must figure out how much your bail will be.
 For a minor charge, you will be booked and released on your own recognizance.
 When you have served your sentence and know the date of your release, you should expect to get released that morning.